msergiy87/phone_cisco_6921/README.md

 ```
  - CallStats refer to if the phone feeds back call quality statistics to the SIP server when the call is terminated.

-##### 2) Set only light signal when you have unread messages.
-Without Prompt
+##### 2) Set only 'Light' and 'Prompt' signal when you have unread messages.
+Without stutter
 ```
 <messageWaitingLampPolicy>3</messageWaitingLampPolicy>
 ```
 How the phone alerts the user to unread voicemail messages.

- - 3 - Light Lamp and Display Prompt if message is waiting
+ - messageWaitingLampPolicy - 3 - Light Lamp and Display Prompt if message is waiting

 'Light' is the bright red lamp on the headset